lydell/tiny-decoders/README.md

 Got: "30"
 ```

-If you use the same field names in both JSON and TypeScript there’s a shortcut.
+If you use the same field names in both JSON and TypeScript there’s a shortcut:

 ```ts
 const userDecoder2 = fieldsAuto({